-Bi-Weekly Mortgage Payments : Will You Pay Your Mortgage Faster?
+Bi-Weekly Mortgage Payment Programs : Will You Pay Your Mortgage Faster?

 Thinking of starting a bi-weekly mortgage payment plan?
 You may want to think again.
 A bi-weekly plan may sound terrific, but it's a program not without its risks.